Chibionos/NextJs-GPT-Starter/README.md

 - Use your own API key – ensure your data privacy and security
 - All state stored locally in localStorage – no analytics or external service calls
 - Access on https://yakgpt.vercel.app or run locally!

+## Added Features not in YakGPT (Coming soon)

+- Ability to add Auth via NextJs
+- Ability to log and maintain state for customers between sessions across machines
+- Ability to connect your own Corpus of data
+- Ability for integrations

 > Note that GPT-4 API access is needed to use it.
 GPT 3.5 is enabled for all users.